 - Grapefruit Seed Extract pills.
 I have also been taking this in pill form.

 - Pumpkin Seed Kernels.
 YUMMY – they are a delicious and healthy snack or in smoothies.

 - Probiotics.
 I open a capsule and sprinkle in the kids’ drinks.
 They are also recommended as an immune system booster.

 - Eliminate or reduce simple carbs and sugars.
 Uhm – I have not been successful with this.
 But I HEAR it’s effective!

 - Increase intake of garlic in any form.

-I have now shared from the “bottom” of my heart about pinworm treatments and tips for prevention.
+I have now shared from the “bottom” of my heart about how to treat pinworms and tips for pinworm prevention.
 Please know that pinworms happen to the best of us.
 They are relatively harmless, and they will give you a good reason to talk about butts and poop with your kids!

 Did you go on a pinworm safari?
 I sure hope you wore a LEGO headlamp – it’s the latest rage in pinworm accessories.
 Now thank me every time you scratch your butt today – I bet it will be a number of times!

 Don’t forget these 10 things to do RIGHT NOW when your child has pinworms!

 While you are busy scratching yourself, let’s add a post about how to treat and prevent head lice: